- Apply nowThe program starts once a year

 International officeAs an international student, there are lots of practical matters you need to arrange.
 International Office knows about all these issues and can lend you a helping hand.
 Going abroad for a semester as part of your program?
 International Office can answer all your questions about this as well.

 Curious to know even more about Automotive Engineering?
-Get the inside view at an Open Day.
+Get the inside view at the Open Day.
 Or why not sign up for the newsletter?
 We'll keep you posted on application deadlines, housing availability, visas.
 And much more.
-But unfortunately, due to the corona crisis, we are forced to keep our Open Days online for the time being.

 Ready to start?